serhatakay-lab/investmuse-blog/content/posts/introducing-investmuse.md

 ## Deep-Dive Analysis Made Simple

 When an asset catches your attention from the Daily Hot Picks, InvestMuse's Historical Price Analysis takes you deeper.
-This isn't your typical charting tool—it's a comprehensive technical analysis laboratory.
+This isn't your typical charting tool, it's a comprehensive technical analysis laboratory.

 Select from multiple asset categories (stocks, metals, FX pairs, cryptocurrencies, commodities, indices, and market indicators), then overlay sophisticated technical indicators: